 |EPIC CODE||ASK PRICE||CHANGE|

-Daily global markets overview for the 21st November 2014 by Accendo Markets.
+Daily global markets overview for the 30th January 2015 by Accendo Markets.
 Also the overnight activity and what can be expected in the markets today.
 Information straight from the traders’ desks.
 Insights on commodities, equities, stocks and forex currencies.